anushkaa-here/student-managent-cpp/README.md

-# student-managent-cpp
+# Student Management System (C++)
-A console-based Student Management System built using C++ and STL.
-It allows users to add, view, search, and delete student records through a menu-driven interface.
+A console-based application built using C++ and STL that allows users to manage student records.

+## Features
+- Add student
+- View all students
+- Search student by ID
+- Delete student

+## Concepts Used
+- Structures
+- Vectors (STL)
+- Loops and Conditional Statements